BU-NU-CLOUD-F19/Cloud-Native_high-performance_computing/README.md

 **Kubernetes node:** maintain running pods (a container wrapper, unit of replication of Kubernetes operation) and providing runtime environment.
 It consists of kubelet (the agent that run the node and make sure containers running in pods), kube-proxy (network proxy that mains network rules on nodes) and container run time.

+**Rook:** a storage orchestrator of Kubernetes.
+It automates the following processes: deployment, bootstrapping, configuration, provisioning, scaling, upgrading, migration, disaster recovery, monitoring, and resource management.
+As a result, it turns the distributed storage system into self-managing, self-scaling and self-healing systems.

+**Kubevirt:** a tool that allows you to run a VM inside of a pod/container and have that VM be managed by Kubernetes.
+KubeVirt also allows virtual machines to benefit from features in Kubernetes, using the various storage classes, networking concepts from overlay networks to routes and load balancers, multi-tenancy, RBAC, integrated monitoring and logging, and service mesh (necessary because Lusture has kernel drivers!).
+It is essential to our project since Lustre has kernel drivers and would need kubevirt to containerize.

 **Lustre:** is an open-source, distributed parallel file system software platform designed for scalability, high-performance, and high-availability.
 Lustre is purpose-built to provide a coherent, global POSIX-compliant namespace for very large scale computer infrastructure, including the world's largest supercomputer platforms.
 It can support hundreds of petabytes of data storage and hundreds of gigabytes per second in simultaneous, aggregate throughput.
 Some of the largest current installations have individual file systems in excess of fifty petabytes of usable capacity, and have reported throughput speeds exceeding one terabyte/sec

 ### Lustre components: